chesstrainer-package.Rd

 As described above, the trainer comes with a few example sequences to teach you how it can be used, but serious use of the trainer requires that you add your own sequences.
 With <space>

-, you can switch into the ‘add’ mode, where you can enter new sequences.
+, you can switch into the add mode, where you can enter new sequences.
 The first thing to decide is whether the player should play with white or black.
 With the <f>

 key (note that ‘Show’ at the bottom left then turns from ‘Yes’ to ‘No’).
 Now continue playing the line as it should be played.
-The sequence should end with a move by the player.
+The sequence must end with a move by the player.
 If you make a mistake when playing a move, use the <t>

-key to take the move back.
+or left arrow key to take the move back.
 Once the sequence is complete, use the <s>

 key to save the sequence.
 You will be prompted for a filename.
-Once the sequence has been saved, it will automatically become part of the sequences that may be presented in ‘test’ mode.
+Once the sequence has been saved, it will automatically become part of the sequences that may be presented in test mode.

 A sequence may also start immediately in the starting position.
 Here, you will hit the <z>